kbordon/portfolio/README.md

 ## Setup/Installation Requirements

-*_Download or clone this repository._
+* Download or clone this repository.
-*_Open index.html in main folder with available web browser._
+* Open index.html in main folder with available web browser.

 ## Support and contact details

-_If there are any questions, comments or bugs to report, please email Kimberly at kbordon@gmail.com_
+If there are any questions, comments or bugs to report, please email Kimberly at [kbordon@gmail.com](mailto:kbordon@gmail.com) to check out my other great recipes.kbordon@gmail.com

 ## Technologies Used

-_HTML, CSS, Bootstrap, and Github_
+HTML, CSS, Bootstrap, and Github

 ### License